jupyterhub/jupyterhub/docs/source/reference/services.md

 JUPYTERHUB_SERVICE_PREFIX: URL path prefix of this service (/services/:service-name/)
 JUPYTERHUB_SERVICE_URL:    Local URL where the service is expected to be listening.
                            Only for proxied web services.
+JUPYTERHUB_OAUTH_SCOPES:   JSON-serialized list of scopes to use for allowing access to the service.
 ```

 For the previous 'cull idle' Service example, these environment variables